add_context

 - "Store this competitive analysis as context"

-- "Save https://example.com/competitor-pricing as a context item called 'Acme pricing'"
+- "Import https://example.com/competitor-pricing as a one-off snapshot called 'Acme pricing'"

 - "Add this product brief to the 'Product Launch' collection"